mantczakaus/mantczakaus.github.io/pages/how_to_execute.md

 ![Reports](.images/reports.png)

 ## Beyond test configuration
-Other usage examples can be found in the [GitHub Wiki/Running the pipeline](https://github.com/eresearchqut/ontvisc/wiki/Running-the-pipeline) page.
-The examples include Nextflow commands with the required parameters being set up for each of different modes, e.g. [Read classification analysis mode](https://github.com/eresearchqut/ontvisc/wiki/Read-classification-analysis-mode).
+Other usage examples can be found on the [GitHub Wiki/Running the pipeline](https://github.com/eresearchqut/ontvisc/wiki/Running-the-pipeline) page.
+The examples include Nextflow commands with the required parameters for each mode, e.g. [Read classification analysis mode](https://github.com/eresearchqut/ontvisc/wiki/Read-classification-analysis-mode).